christopherAlberts/Hermes/README.md

 ```
 0# Hello Venus
 ```
-Hermes will then insure the message (without "0#") gets delivered to the right exchange.
-Once the message is delivered Hermes will wait to receive the response. __It must receive a response to continue.__ Once a response is received, Hermes will then sent it through to the user.
-After the response is sent through Hermes will go through all the response files from all the exchanges.
-To check if there are any additional information that might have come through.
+Hermes will then ensure the message (without "0#") gets delivered to the right exchange.
+Once the message is delivered, Hermes will wait to receive the response. __It must receive a response to continue.__ Once a response is received, Hermes will then send it through to the user.
+After the response is sent through, Hermes will go through all the response files from all the exchanges.
+To check if there is any additional information that might have come through.

 The following example will send a famous quote from The Iliad written by Homer to exchange number 3 (Exchange/POBox3/From_Hermes).